jellyfin/jellyfin-mpv-shim/README.md

 If you want to add multiple servers, you can do so when you initially log in.
 You can also start the program with the `add` parameter to add more servers at a later time.

+## Limitations

+ - This software is currently in the first major release and may have bugs.
+ - Audio playback and Live TV are not supported.
+ - Multi-user support hasn't been implemented yet.
+ - Deletion of servers from the client requires deleting the `cred.json` config file.
+ - Multi-server support should work but has not been tested.

 ## Advanced Features

 ### Menu